 So, what do you do?

-Get some leftover boiled eggs from the refrigerator, stir fry it in a bit of oil, and some salt, turmeric, and chili powder.
+Get some leftover boiled eggs from the refrigerator, and stir-fry them in oil, salt, turmeric, and chili powder.
 Ta..da..
 Your Masala Egg roast is ready to serve in 5 minutes or less.

 Mom saves the day and buys some time to cook the evening’s meal peacefully (hopefully).
-Kids are happy and off to doing their homework (..again hopefully).
+Kids are happy and off to do their homework (..again, hopefully).

 A little history on this recipe.

-Masala Egg Roast is a must-have item in the baby shower (also called as Bayake) ceremony for folks who hail from the Bunt community in Mangalore.
-This ceremony is usually held on the 5th, 7th or the 9th month.
-During the baby shower, the soon to be mom feeds this Masala Egg roast to a boy and a girl child.
+Masala Egg Roast is a must-have item in the baby shower (also called a Bayake) ceremony for folks who hail from the Bunt community in Mangalore.
+This ceremony is usually held on the 5th, 7th, or 9th month.
+During the baby shower, the soon-to-be mom feeds this Masala Egg roast to a boy and a girl child.
 If the mom desires a girl, she would feed a girl child first or vice versa.

-As a kid, I thought that was pretty fascinating and would always want to be the first one to be fed the egg.
-That was so, because for one – I loved Masala Egg roast and second – I would be damn hungry by the time the ceremony started.
+As a kid, I thought that was fascinating and would always want to be the first to be fed the egg.
+That was so, because I loved Masala Egg roast, and I would be damn hungry by the time the ceremony started.

 Masala Egg Roast also makes for a great appetizer.
 It is also perfect for the times when you have unannounced guests (which used to happen a lot in India during a time when phones were not so common)